First not null (nnfirst)

 |First of (mandatory)||Any|

-The data type of the aggregated values will be the same as the type of the field added as argument.
+The data type of the aggregated values will be the same as the data type of the column used as an argument.

 Click Aggregate function and you will see the following result: